-- There are more than 28,000 organic operations in the United States. - Consumer demand grew by double digits in 2020, as shoppers prioritized their health. - Organic products are now available in nearly three of four conventional grocery stores, and often have substantial price premiums over conventional products. - In 2020, organic fruit and vegetable sales represented over 15% of total produce sales. - 73% of organic operations in the U.S. plan to maintain or increase employment levels. - Organic farms emit 18% less global warming potential than other farming systems.
+- There are more than 28,000 organic operations in the United States - Consumer demand grew by double digits in 2020, as shoppers prioritized their health. - Organic products are now available in nearly three of four conventional grocery stores, and often have substantial price premiums over conventional products. - In 2020, organic fruit and vegetable sales represented over 15% of total produce sales. - 73% of organic operations in the U.S. plan to maintain or increase employment levels. - Organic farms emit 18% less global warming potential than other farming systems. - Organic farms have 30% more species and support up to 50% more pollinators than conventional farms. - Organic farms sequester 26% more carbon than soils from non-organic farms.